BlockstreamResearch/bip-frost-dkg/README.md

 (see [`python/chilldkg_ref/chilldkg.py`](python/chilldkg_ref/chilldkg.py)),
 which serves as an executable specification.

-To ease understanding of the design and reference code we provide a technical overview of the internals of ChillDKG in [Section "Internals of ChillDKG"](#internals-of-chilldkg).
+To ease understanding of the design and reference code, we provide a technical overview of the internals of ChillDKG in [Section "Internals of ChillDKG"](#internals-of-chilldkg).
 For those who would like to use a ChillDKG implementation in their applications and systems, we explain the external interface and usage considerations of ChillDKG in [Section "Usage of ChillDKG"](#usage-of-chilldkg).

 ## Internals of ChillDKG

-This section provides a detailed technical overview of internals of ChillDKG, which includes as building blocks the DKG protocols SimplPedPop and EncPedPop, and the equality check protocol CertEq.
+This section provides a detailed technical overview of the internals of ChillDKG, which includes as building blocks the DKG protocols SimplPedPop and EncPedPop, and the equality check protocol CertEq.
 The contents of this section are purely informational and not strictly required to implement or use ChillDKG, and some details present in the normative Python reference implementation are omitted.